rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

 }
 ```

-Each cell only has **one** container gameobject, old container will be destroyed when assigning a new container.
+Each cell only has **one** container gameObject, old container will be destroyed when assigning a new container.

 ### Cell begins invisible

 Container of an invisible cell will be destroyed automatically.

-To resue container gameobject, user could pop that container by `cell.popContainer()` in event `cellinvisible`.
+To resue container gameObject, user could pop that container by `cell.popContainer()` in event `cellinvisible`.

 ```javascript
 table.on('cellinvisible', function(cell){